manishkumar002/Taxi-Platform/README.md

-## 🚖 Buzzay – Bike Taxi Platform (React.js)
+## 🚖 Bike Taxi Platform (React.js)

-Buzzay is an online on-demand bike taxi & micro-mobility platform, similar to Rapido.
+Taxi is an online on-demand bike taxi & micro-mobility platform, similar to Rapido.
 Users can instantly book rides, track the driver in real-time, and make secure payments — all inside a fast and smooth React.js application.

 **🚀 User App Features**